htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 **Inefficiency of Current Alternatives:** Users currently rely on friends, social media, Google searches, review websites, and streaming platform suggestions.
 These methods often require significant time and effort before finding a suitable movie.

-**Severe Friction Points:** The main problem is the difficulty of finding movies that match personal interests.
+**Severe Friction Points:** The main problem is the difficulty of finding movie that match personal interests.
 Users frequently experience decision fatigue because of the large number of available movie choices.

 ---